gestalta/gestalta.github.io/_posts/shibari/education/9998-01-01-hardpoint.md

 How old is the hard point?<br>
 What is it typically used for?<br>
 How often do you perform tests on it?<br>
+What temperatures (weather and friction) do these points go through, and how does this affect the materials used?<br>
 Do you understand how this building was constructed?<br>
 Who installed these points, and what were their qualifications?<br>
 Has the point been rated or certified by an engineer?<br>